Sex after Prostate Cancer

 Face to Face

-If you do not have a strong erection, assuming the face-to-face position with your partner will allow you to more easily participate in intercourse.
+If you do not have a strong erection, using the face-to-face position with your partner will allow you to more easily participate in intercourse.
 You lie on your back with your partner sitting on top.
 Your penis can be more easily inserted into the vagina.